phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints the effective username of the current user Task 1, who am i
+script that prints all the groups the current user is part of.
+Task 2, groups